-SEND SUPPORT
+SEN SUPPORT

-SEND Support is characterised by a sustained level of support and, where appropriate, the involvement of external services.
-Placement of a student at this level will be made by the SENDCO / Head of House after full consultation with parents.
+SEN Support is characterised by a sustained level of support and, where appropriate, the involvement of external services.
+Placement of a student at this level will be made by the SENDCo / Head of House after full consultation with parents.
 External support services will advise on targets for a new IEP and provide specialist inputs to the support process.
 The SENDCO or Head of House will be the key worker.

-SEND Support intervention will usually be triggered through continued concern, supplemented by evidence that, despite receiving differentiated teaching and a sustained level of support, a student:
+SEN Support intervention will usually be triggered through continued concern, supplemented by evidence that, despite receiving differentiated teaching and a sustained level of support, a student:

-- Still makes little or no progress in specific areas over a long period - Continues to work at National Curriculum levels considerably lower than expected for a child of similar age - Continues to experience difficulty in developing literacy / Numeracy skills - Has emotional / mental problems that often substantially impede own learning or that of the group, and this may be despite having an individualised behaviour management programme. - Has SENDsory or physical needs requiring additional specialist equipment or visits / advice from specialists - Has communication or interaction problems that impede the development of social relationships, thus preSENDting barriers to learning
+- Still makes little or no progress in specific areas over a long period - Continues to work at National Curriculum levels considerably lower than expected for a child of similar age - Continues to experience difficulty in developing literacy / Numeracy skills - Has emotional / mental problems that often substantially impede own learning or that of the group, and this may be despite having an individualised behaviour management programme

+- Has sensory or physical needs requiring additional specialist equipment or visits / advice from specialists - Has communication or interaction problems that impede the development of social relationships, thus presenting barriers to learning

-External support services will require access to student's records in order to understand the strategies employed to date, and the targets set and achieved.
+External support services will require access to students' records in order to understand the strategies employed to date, and the targets set and achieved.
 The specialist may be asked to provide further assessments and advice, and possibly work directly with the student.
-Parental/carer conSENDt will be sought for any additional information required.
-The resulting IEP will incorporate specialist strategies.
+Parent/carer consent will be sought for any additional information required.
+The resulting SEN Plan will incorporate specialist strategies.
 These may be implemented by the subject teacher but involve other adults.
 Where appropriate, the Academy may well request direct intervention / support from a specialist / teacher.

-(h) Request For Statutory Assessment
+(h) Request for Statutory Assessment

-The Academy will request a Statutory Assessment from the LA when, despite an individualised programme of sustained intervention within SEND Support, the child remains a significant cause for concern.
+The Academy will request a Statutory Assessment from the LA when, despite an individualised programme of sustained intervention within SEN Support, the child remains a significant cause for concern.
 A Statutory Assessment might also be requested by a parent or outside agency.
 The school will have the following information available:

-- The action followed with respect to SEND Support
+- The action followed with respect to SEN Support

-- The student's IEP
+- The students SEN Support Plan

 - Records and outcomes of regular reviews undertaken

-- Information on the student's health and relevant medical history
+- Information on the students health and relevant medical history

-- N.C. levels
+- Key Performance Indicators

 - Literacy / Numeracy attainments

 - Other relevant assessments from specialists such as support teachers and educational psychologists

 - The views of parents/carers

 - Where possible, the views of the child

-- Social Services / Educational Welfare Service reports
+- Social Services / Educational Social Worker reports

 - Any other involvement by professionals

-A Statement of Special Educational Need/Educational, Health Care Plan will normally be provided where, after a statutory Assessment, the LA considers the child requires provision beyond what the Academy can offer.
-However, the Academy recognises that a request for a Statutory Assessment does not inevitably lead to a Statements/ Education, Health Care Plan.
+An EHCP will normally be provided where, after a statutory Assessment, the LA considers the child requires provision beyond what the Academy can offer.
+However, the Academy recognises that a request for a Statutory Assessment does not inevitably lead to an EHCP.

-A Statements/ Education, Health Care Plan will include details of learning objectives for the child.
+An EHCP will include details of learning objectives for the child.
 These are used to develop targets that are:

-- Matched to the longer-term objectives set in the Statements/ Education, Health Care Plan - Of shorter term - Established through parental / pupil consultation - Set out in an IEP - Implemented in the classroom - Delivered by the subject teacher with appropriate additional support where specified
+- Matched to the longer-term objectives set out in the EHCP - Of shorter term - Established through parental / student consultation - Set out in a SEN Support Plan - Implemented in the classroom - Delivered by the subject teacher with appropriate additional support where specified

-(i) Review of Statements/ Education, Health Care Plans
+(i) Review of Education, Health & Care Plans

-Statements/ Education, Health Care Plans must be reviewed annually.
+Education, Health and Care Plans must be reviewed annually.
 The LA will inform the Academy at the beginning of each Academy term of the students requiring reviews.
-The SENDCO will organise these reviews and invite:
+The SENDCo will organise these reviews and invite:

-- The child's parent/carer
+• The child's parent/carer

 - The child if appropriate

 - The relevant teacher/teaching assistant

-- A repreSENDtative of the LA
+- A representative of the LA

 - Any other person the LA considers appropriate

-- Any other external professional, e.g. Integrated Youth Service, Parent link, Educational Pyschologist
+- Any other external professional, e.g. Integrated Youth Service, Parent link, Educational Psychologist